The Dragon Lives Again

-The film begins with the announcement, "This film is dedicated to millions who love Bruce Lee."
+The film towards the beginning gives the announcement of "THIS FILM IS DEDICATED TO MILLIONS WHO LOVE BRUCE LEE".

 Synopsis

-After his untimely death, Bruce Lee (Bruce Leung Siu-lung) wakes up to find himself in the royal court of the "Underworld".
+After his untimely death, Bruce Lee (Bruce Leung Siu-Lung) wakes up to find himself in the royal court of the "Underworld".
 Here he meets the King of the Underworld along with his subjects.
 Upon questioning The King's power, the king demonstrates his displeasure by shaking a pole that can cause an earthquake through the Underworld, which gives Bruce pause.

 Afterwards Bruce goes to a restaurant, where he meets and befriends Kwai Chang Caine from the TV show Kung Fu, Fang Kang from One-Armed Swordsman and cartoon sailor Popeye.
 He also encounters a criminal mob consisting of Dracula, James Bond, Zatoichi, and Clint Eastwood, who, as of late, have been terrorizing the denizens of the afterlife.
 To counter the frequent waves of attacks from the mob, Bruce sets up a martial arts school to help the victims defend themselves.
 Meanwhile, the criminal mob of pop culture characters, which also includes The Godfather, The Exorcist, and Emmanuelle, is revealed to be planning a coup to take over the Underworld.
 Among their schemes, the characters send Emmanuelle to have energetic sex with the womanizing King in the hopes that he will have a heart attack.
 At the same time, the mob sends Dracula to kill Bruce Lee.
 The plan fails, leaving Dracula dead, and Bruce Lee discovers a set of written documents that his opponent was carrying as proof of the movement against the King.
 Upon revealing the documents to the King, he expresses gratitude, promoting Bruce as the captain of his bodyguard.

 Bruce endures a series of victorious battles with the rest of the would-be usurpers, single-handedly putting an end the attempted coup, but is still angered by the King's abuse of power.
 Soon enough, Bruce decides to face the King head on.
 However, the King is assisted by the famous Chinese folk hero Zhong Kui, who summons a band of demons to combat Bruce.
 The battle proves difficult for Bruce and he almost meets his match until Caine, Fang Kang and Popeye arrive in the nick of time to assist him.

 Eventually Bruce and company emerge triumphant, and the King is left pleading for mercy as the infuriated Underworld civilians also approach.
 The King offers Bruce anything in return for sparing his life, including the throne, but Bruce rejects the offer.
 Bruce allows the King to keep his throne on the condition that he lets him go back to Earth and be good to his people.
 The King grants the wish, and Bruce is levitated back to Earth as everyone watches.